Trustroots/trustroots/README.md

 You might also need to run the linux equivalent of that if you see an error about "ValueError: invalid mode: 'rU' while trying to load binding.gyp".
 The linux equivalent removes the first set of `''`.

+## Running locally

+`npm start`

+or

+`docker compose up`

+People have experienced problems with both of these.

 ## Building for production

 See `deploy/docker`.
 Run `dockerBuild.sh`.
 Then `docker push` the latest tags